Carreau/phd-dissertation/parts/part3.rst

 The actin cytoskeleton plays an important role in many cellular functions.
-The actin cortex, just beneath the cell membrane is not only a crucial structure for cell motility and the mechanical properties of the cell, it is also an essential component in cell division and the positioning of the spindle.
-Other actin structures, that spawn from the nucleus to the cell membrane are responsible for cell organelle positioning like in plants where the nucleus is found towards the anticlinal wall of the cell :cite:`Iwabuchi2010`, or during nurse cell maturation where the nucleus is pushed away from the dumping channel:cite:`Huelsmann2013`.
-The mechanical link from the outside of the cells to the nucleus using actin bundles has already been show previously :cite:`Jaalouk2009`.
-We show here that these actin structure should not be the only one taken into account to explain organelles positioning.
+The actin cortex, just beneath the cell membrane is not only a crucial structure for both cell motility and cell mechanical properties, it is also an essential component in cell division and spindle positioning.
+Other actin structures, that spawn from the nucleus to the cell membrane, are responsible for cell organelle positioning, as is the case for plants, where the nucleus is found towards the cell anticlinal wall :cite:`Iwabuchi2010`, or during nurse cell maturation, where the nucleus is pushed away from the dumping channel:cite:`Huelsmann2013`.
+The mechanical link from the outside of the cells to the nucleus using actin bundles has already been shown :cite:`Jaalouk2009`.
+We demonstrated here that these actin structures should not be the only ones taken into account to explain organelles positioning.

-Our experiments show the existence of a sparse and stiff actin cloud emanating from a biomimetically reconstituted actin cortex.
+Our experiments confirmed the existence of a sparse and stiff actin cloud emanating from a biomimetically reconstituted actin cortex.
 This actin cloud is capable of staining forces of tens of pico Newtons, enough to hold organelles in place.
-Using polymer physics we are able to model the behavior of such an actin cloud and measure many of its mechanical properties.
+By using polymer physics, we are able to model the behaviour of such an actin cloud and to measure many of its mechanical properties.
 It provides an actin scaffold capable of deforming non-plastically.
-At time scale of few seconds if behaves mostly elastically with an elastic module of a few Pascal.
+At time scales of few seconds it behaves mostly elastically with an elastic module of a few Pascal.
-The Poisson ratio of the actin cloud varies from 0.1 to 0.2 hinting for a sparse structure of loosely entangle filaments forming a meshwork with a typical mesh size of 300 to 400 nm.
+The actin cloud Poisson’s ratio varies from 0.1 to 0.2, hinting at a sparse structure of loosely entangled filaments, forming a meshwork with a typical mesh size of 300 to 400 nm.

-The filaments at the origin of this loosely entangled network would emanate from the dense actin cortex that can be seen and simulated on actin-beads :cite:`Kawska2012` and the evolution of parameters of this actin cloud are coherent with the preceding studies on biomimetically reconstituted actin cortices.
-Recently, the role of actin networks with similar properties as the actin cloud have been described in cells such as `Xenopus` Oocyte :cite:`Feric2013`.
-Poisson ratios of actin networks have been measured in bulk to be higher :cite:`Gardel2003` but are not inconsistent with our measurement at lower actin concentration.
+The filaments at the origin of this loosely entangled network could emanate from the dense actin cortex that can be seen and simulated on actin-beads :cite:`Kawska2012` and the evolution of this actin cloud parameters are is coherent with the preceding studies on biomimetically reconstituted actin cortices.
+Recently, the role of actin networks with the same properties as an actin cloud have been described in cells such as `Xenopus` Oocyte :cite:`Feric2013`.
+The Poisson’s ratios of actin networks have been measured in bulk to be higher :cite:`Gardel2003` but are not inconsistent with our measurements at lower actin concentration.

-.. that what found here, but
-.. cannot explain the low or even negative Poisson ratio that can be found in
-.. pluripotent cells :cite:`Pagliara2014`.

-The actin cloud provides a novel structure that should be studied further to understand the positioning of organelles in cells and to study which role this sparse actin structure plays in the formation of other actin networks inside cells.
+The actin cloud provides a novel structure that should be studied further to understand the positioning of organelles in cells, and to study the role this sparse actin structure plays in the formation of other actin networks inside cells.

-In particular microrheology experiments could be performed on the growing actin cloud in order to further characterize the frequency dependence of the mechanical properties  of the actin cloud.
-The effect of cross linking and network branching is crucial for the occurrence of symmetry breaking on bead systems, and would likely play a role in the structure of the actin cloud.
-A confined geometry and direct polymerisation on membrane, or the effect of myosin motors might allow to alter the properties of the actin cloud.
+In particular, microrheology experiments could be performed on the growing actin cloud in order to further characterise the frequency dependence of the actin cloud mechanical properties.
+The effect of cross linking and network branching is crucial for the occurrence of symmetry breaking on bead systems, and probably plays a role in the actin cloud structure.
+A confined geometry and direct polymerisation on membranes, or the effect of myosin motors might alter the actin cloud properties.

-All these could be cellular mechanisms to use the actin cloud in order to efficiently form structures needed for its function.
+All these, could be cellular mechanisms to use the actin cloud in order to efficiently form the structures needed for its function.
-Further studies of the actin cloud on biomimetic or `in vivo` system are challenging, but would lead to a better understanding of the mechanics of the cells and its control.
+Further studies of the actin cloud on biomimetic or `in vivo` systems are challenging, but would lead to a better understanding of the cells mechanics and its control.

 A Paper based on this study has been accepted for publication in Biophysical Journal and is added for information as appendix of this manuscript.